We are committed to ensuring your privacy is protected. This privacy notice explains how we use the information we collect about you.

 What information do we need?

-We collect basic personal data about you – specifically, name, address, telephone number and email address.
+We collect basic personal data about you – specifically: name, address, telephone number and email address.
 We may also collect your bank details in certain circumstances.
-If you contact us by telephone, we may also record the call for training and service improvement purposes, and make notes in relation to your call.
+If you contact us by telephone, we may record the call for training and service improvement purposes and make notes in relation to your call.

 Why do we need it?

-We need to know your basic personal data to be able to deliver and maintain our services to you.
-In particular, we need to know your basic personal data to direct you to the correct SSE support team.
-To allow our engineers to visit you onsite where required and to provide assistance to you in case of an emergency.
+We collect your basic personal data to be able to deliver and maintain our services to you.
+In particular, we collect your basic personal data to: direct you to the correct SSE support team; allow our engineers to visit you onsite where required; and provide assistance to you in case of an emergency.

 Legal bases for processing

 In order to process and use your personal information lawfully, we rely on the following legal bases:

 - for the performance of a contract with you for provision of our products and/or services or to take steps at your request prior to entering into such a contract;

 - to comply with our legal obligations;

 - for our legitimate interests in ensuring effective operational management and internal administration, document retention/storage, compliance with regulatory guidance, exercise or defence of legal claims, service improvement and communicating with you.